 Pro tips for visiting Ghent

-- Paardenlookworst on a restaurant menu, if you’re not too adventurous in your culinary tastes – it’s traditional horsemeat and garlic sausage
+• Paardenlookworst on a restaurant menu is traditional horsemeat and garlic sausage – skip this dish if you’re not too adventurous in your culinary tastes.

-- Don’t take the ”wandelbus”.
-The cute little minibus is a new initiative, meant for senior citizens that have trouble getting from A to B without a car.
+• Don’t take the ”wandelbus”.
+The cute little minibus is a new initiative, meant for senior citizens who have trouble getting from A to B without a car.

 … … … … … … … … … … … … … … … … … … … … …